ARRIVALS

 By Anna Schlecht

 The name Olympia had a musical, chime-like sound to it when I first heard it.
 It was an early spring morning just before the breakfast shift at the Main Course, my hippie restaurant in Madison, Wisconsin.
 I had plopped down at a table of co-workers to chat over coffee and tried to catch up with the conversation.
-I was pretty tired, having spent a miserably long night in a third story walk-up where my sleep was shattered by a noisy late-night crime scene below on the sidewalk.
+I was pretty tired, having spent a miserable night in a third story walk-up where my sleep was shattered by a noisy late-night crime scene below on the sidewalk.
 Maybe someone died, maybe just hurt real bad, I never found out.
 But the whole raucous scene was disturbing, first because I couldn’t sleep, and second because I was afraid I was getting used to crime as a fact of life.
-I did NOT want to become one of those people, numb to the tragedy of others.
+I did NOT want to become one of those people who was numb to the tragedy of others.

 That morning, I heard one of my friends announce, “Yep!
 I’m moving to Olympia!”
 It sounded like a mythical refuge from street crime, a verdant world of organic food, a promised land for hippies.
 It jolted me awake.
 Yes, THAT was where I could restore my endangered sense of humanity.